 Foreign exchange rate – meaning of fixed and flexible rates and managed floating.

-Determination of exchange rate in a free market.
+Determination of exchange rate in a free market, Merits and demerits of flexible and fixed exchange rate.

 Part B: Indian Economic Development